Azure/azure-sdk-for-net/doc/Data Plane Code Generation/DeveloperDrivenEvolution.md

 If your convenience method has the same parameter list as that of the protocol method, we suggest
 - Adding a suffix `Value` to the initial method name as the convenience method name, if the initial method is singular (e.g., `GetMetricFeedbackAsync`).
 - Adding a suffix `Values` to the initial method name as the convenience method name, if the initial method is plural (e.g., `GetMetricFeedbacksAsync`).

+**Create the models for the convenience APIs you've added.** Currently it can be generated manually.
+We will support generate it automatically.

 **Add helper method mapping between raw response and model in generated or handcrafted model.** Examples for model `MetricFeedback` (Models/MetricFeedback/MetricFeedback.cs) are:
 ```C#